ilivy/microinsta/README.md

 # Demo project "Micro Insta"

 A demo system which allows users to **post pictures** with captions and add comments to existing posts.
+A Neural Network can **predict a gender, a race and an age of persons** on the pictures

 ## Implementation

 The data is stored in a PostgreSQL database instance.
+The **api** service processes the data, when saving images it calls the **face** service.
+**Face** service utilises a trained Neural Network to predict person's data on the pictures.
-The API service processes the data.
-The Frontend service provides the user interface.
+The **Frontend** service provides the user interface.

- 'Bearer tokens' Authentication (**JSON Web Token**) is used to authorize users.
+'Bearer tokens' Authentication is used to authorize users.

 The images are stored using the **AWS s3** service.

 The API endpoints are covered by tests.

 The system consists of:
 - **api service**: API written on *Python* using *FastAPI* framework
+- **face service**: a *Python* application with a Neural Network, working with images
 - **frontend service**: a *React* frontend application
 - **postgres service**: a postgresql database instance